PVieira04/CI-project-1/README.md

     - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fpvieira04.github.io%2FCI-project-1%2F404.html).
 - CSS
   - No errors were found on my code when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fpvieira04.github.io%2FCI-project-1%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css).
-  - One error and 86 warnings were given for the CDN Font Aweosme Library.
-This does not affect the functionality of my code.

 ### Manual Testing